Stagecoach South: Stagecoach in Hants & Surrey

 Stagecoach in Hants & Surrey operates from depots in Aldershot and in Peasmarsh, just outside of Guildford.
+Since 2022 it has also operated from the former Arriva depot in Guildford.
 It is made up of Alder Valley's remaining operations, taken over by Stagecoach on 26 October 1992.
 The company operates a number of routes across Hampshire and Surrey, serving Aldershot, Camberley, Farnborough, Godalming, and Guildford.

-Many of the routes are branded, with large route number vinyls, or with names such as Yo-Yo and The Kite.

 In 2002, a number 22 Stagecoach bus, operating a journey from Aldershot to the Old Dean estate, was hijacked by two armed men.

-On 9 February 2009 route 1 was upgraded to Goldline status with new vehicles.
-Route 2 lost its service name of The Marbles in 2008/9.
-Due to Hampshire County Council cuts in October 2011, routes 2 and 3 lost some of their evening services on Monday-Friday.
-Route 18 also lost a handful of evening services.
-Route 41 Ash to Farnborough was taken over by Countryliner.
+On 9 February 2009, the route 1 was upgraded to Goldline status with 14 new Enviro300 vehicles.

-In September 2012, Surrey County Council's bus review phase 3 saw route 92 renumbered to 72 to fit with routes 70 and 71.

-However, a month later, Countryliner went into administration, with Stagecoach taking back route 46, as well as Surrey County Council school routes 43, 45, and 87, all on an emergency basis until July 2013.
-Countryliner ceased trading on 18 January 2013 with Stagecoach operating route 41 for one week before it passed to sister company Fleet Buzz.
+Following the Countryliner bus company entering administration, in October 2012 Stagecoach took back route 46 that it lost in the last tendering round the previous month, as well as Surrey County Council school routes on an emergency basis until July 2013.

-Stagecoach stepped in to take control of the route 94 between Bracknell and Camberley, after First proposed to close its bus depot in Bracknell and withdraw most of its services in the area from Saturday 29 August 2015.
-However, Stagecoach withdrew the service from 12 March 2016 over its loss-making nature.
+Stagecoach stepped in to take control of the route 94 between Bracknell and Camberley, after First Beeline proposed to close its bus depot in Bracknell and withdraw most of its services in the area from Saturday 29 August 2015.
+However, the company later withdrew the service from 12 March 2016 over its loss-making nature.

-Stagecoach in Hants & Surrey opened a new depot at Peasmarsh in October 2015, which oversaw the relocation of several south Surrey bus routes from Aldershot and Haslemere to the new depot.
+Stagecoach South opened a new depot at Peasmarsh in October 2015, which oversaw the relocation of several south Surrey bus routes from Aldershot and Haslemere to the new depot.